Avqak/InfoStealer/README.md

-This project is for educational and backup purposes.
+*_This project is for educational and backup purposes._*

-This project allows you to copy files from the victim's device and collect them in a single folder.
+The project allows you to copy files from the victim's device and collect them in a single folder.
 It is recommended to place it on a USB drive.

-Warning: Once you download this project, we are not responsible for what may happen.
+*Warning*: Once you download this project, we are not responsible for what may happen.